-We represent injured cyclists, at the police station, with insurance companies, and in the courts.
+We represent cyclists injured in bicycle accidents, at the police station, with insurance companies, and in the courts.

 We advocate the rights of cyclists, not just our clients.
 From Bob’s column in Bicycling Magazine to our active blog, we report, comment, and campaign for better cycling.

-We teach the police about bike laws, we educate drivers about the rules of the road, and we train cyclists and clubs to ride more safely.
+We teach the police about bike laws and bike safety, we educate drivers about the rules of the road, and we train cyclists and clubs to ride more safely.

 We believe in the cycling movement and where it is going.
 Taking inspiration from the past, as in Peter’s article “The Lost Art of the Group Ride,” we want cycling culture to evolve elegantly.